Electrical and Computer Engineering

 Upon completion of the dissertation, which must demonstrate the ability of the candidate to conduct independent research, the committee will administer the final oral examination.
 The objective of the final oral examination, conducted in an open forum, will be the defense of the dissertation.
 Upon satisfactory completion of the dissertation and the final oral examination, the committee will recommend the candidate for the doctoral degree.

-Technical writing and oral presentation skills are important particularly for a possible academic career.
-During the course of study, the student will be provided with opportunities to develop these skills (by attending technical writing classes and seminars).
+Technical writing and oral presentation skills are important, particularly for a possible academic career.
 The dissertation committee shall evaluate the candidate’s skills both in technical writing and oral presentation.
+A student will be recommended for the degree according to the guidelines of the Graduate School.

 Graduation